laher/goxc/README.md

 		go get github.com/laher/goxc

- 3. a. *Optional*: to pre-build the toolchains for all platforms:
+ 3. a. (just once per Go version): to pre-build the toolchains for all platforms:

 		goxc -t

-	* Note that this step is now optional, because goxc now builds/rebuilds the cross-compiler toolchains automatically, as necessary).
+	* Note that rebuilding the toolchain is only required for Go up until v1.4.
+This step will become unnecessary in Go 1.5.
+	* Note that, until goxc v0.16.0, rebuilding the toolchain was triggered automatically.
+This has now been switched off (by default).
+Automatic rebuilding was causing a number of subtle bugs for different users, and has been switched off since v0.16.0.
 	* Also note that building the toolchain takes a while.
 Cross-compilation itself is quite fast.

 Basic Usage